About the Program

 Partners in the Parks is an outdoor experiential learning program that partners National Parks with host University Honors programs in the region to create week-long adventures in education.
 Over the course of these programs, University faculty and National Park employees give students a unique understanding of both the natural and cultural diversity of the park as well as research and management issues unique to the park.
 Students not only get to see what a park really "is" and "does" by meeting the incredible people whose research and work ensure its survival, but also enjoy recreating in some of America's most scenic destinations.

-In 2013 nine programs are being planned in different National Parks across the country.
-The University of Washington Honors Program is pleased to host its third program in Olympic National Park in August, 2013.
-Students are encouraged to travel to a park and program not hosted by their own University and instead explore a new region of America; priority for the UW Olympic Program will be given to students from Honors Programs at other institutions.
+In 2014 eight programs are being planned in different National Parks across the country.
+After hosting three PITP programs in Olympic National Park, the University of Washington Honors Program is pleased to offer its first program in Mt Rainier National Park in August 2014.
+Students are encouraged to travel to a park and program not hosted by their own University and instead explore a new region of America; priority for the UW Mt Rainier Program will be given to students from Honors Programs at other institutions.

-UW Honors students may earn Experiential Learning leadership credit for participating in any Partners in the Parks program.
+UW Honors students may meet the Experiential Learning leadership requirement by participating in any Partners in the Parks program.
 Please see an Honors adviser for information regarding an additional leadership project and look at our Experiential Learning website for more on the requirement and application process.